thir13en/math-limb/notes/logic/logic.md

 # Logic

+### Statements
+Building blocks of logic, they are a `proposition` that must fulfil the condition of either being `true` or `false`.
+A statement cannot have incognitas, it has to be defined so as to directly infer from it if it is true or false.
+Normally you DON'T write the whole statement or proposition, but use a capital letter that represents it.

 ### Syllogism
 A **syllogism** (Greek: συλλογισμός, syllogismos, 'conclusion, inference') is a kind of logical argument that applies **deductive reasoning** to arrive at a conclusion based on two or more **propositions** that are asserted or assumed to be true.